 Japanese in particular contain many words that have no English equivalent.
 The German

 country", "dream location" and "place of origin".
 The

 Japanese word Komorebi means what

 sunshine looks like when seen through the leaves of a tree.
+The Italian Lalochezia means "gaining emotional relief by using foul language".
 Only a native

 speaker of these languages can truly understand these ideas properly and when